 - 6.2.6.
-Additional, focussed stakeholder consultations regarding the Proposed Scheme have also been undertaken with statutory organisations, landowners and other non-statutory bodies between 2020 and 2024 throughout the DMRB Stage 1, Stage 2 and Stage 3 processes. - 6.2.7.
+Additional, focussed stakeholder consultations regarding the Proposed Scheme have also been undertaken with statutory organisations, landowners and other non-statutory bodies between 2020 and 2024. - 6.2.7.
 As well as providing an update on the developing Proposed Scheme design, these consultations focussed on specific aspects where the project team sought feedback from stakeholders on the emerging design proposals.